 Join our Local Climate Bond campaign

-- Join the growing list of Local Authorities committed to launching a Local Climate Bond.
+- Join the growing list of Local Authorities committed to launching a Local Climate Bond, or related municipal climate investment

 - Efficiently finance Net Zero projects in your local area, while communicating action, demonstrating leadership and engaging your residents with your climate emergency plans.